binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 This way provides the most feedback.
 If the main `config.yaml`
 (resides in `/etc/beef-xss/config.yaml`) contains:
 `extension: console: shell: enable: true`
-then we also get an interactive [console](https://github.com/beefproject/beef/wiki/BeEF-Console), but no web UI.
+then we also get an interactive [console](https://github.com/beefproject/beef/wiki/BeEF-Console), but no web UI
 * Second, running from the command line:
 `service beef-xss start`
-gives no other feedback.
+gives no other feedback
 * Third, running BeEF from the Kali menu:
 Menu: Exploitation Tools -> BeEF XSS Framework -> beef
-doesn't provide a lot of feedback as to what is loaded, and that is only if you are running as root.
+doesn't provide a lot of feedback as to what is loaded, and that is only if you are running as root

 #### Updating BurpSuite